SoK: Log Based Transparency Enhancing Technologies: Case Studies

 Another possible solution is collaborative deanonymisation~\cite{keller2021collaborative}, which would allow users to contribute information that helps identify a source of coins processed by a mixing service, enabling transparency that can be determined by users themselves rather than system designers.

 External mechanisms also play an important role in blockchains and their governance.
-Information made transparent by the blockchain can show miner behaviour such as front-running~\cite{eskandari2019sok}, evidence of hacks that can be used to trace stolen funds, the evolution of the transaction fee market, scalability issues, and so on.

-This has led to important debates about whether, for example, a hard fork should be implemented to reverse the 2016 DAO hack on Ethereum (leading to the split between Ethereum and Ethereum Classic)~\cite{kiffer2017stick}, or whether the size of Bitcoin blocks should be increased (leading to Bitcoin Cash and Bitcoin SV).
+The blockchain can show miner behaviour such as front-running~\cite{eskandari2019sok}, evidence of hacks, trace stolen funds, and so on.
+This has led to important debates about, for example, whether the 2016 DAO hack on Ethereum should be reversed with a hard fork (leading to the split between Ethereum and Ethereum Classic)~\cite{kiffer2017stick}, or whether the size of Bitcoin blocks should be increased (leading to Bitcoin Cash and Bitcoin SV).

 Social influence also plays a role in such discussions as public figures (e.g., Vitalik Buterin for Ethereum) and influential companies (e.g., Blockstream employed many Bitcoin Core developers) can sway public opinion.

-Moreover, anyone can in principle suggest improvements and fork a blockchain to implement their suggested improvements and publicly showcase them.
+In principle, anyone can suggest improvements and fork a blockchain to implement their suggested improvements and publicly showcase them.
 Thus, although miners have the power to enforce changes as they run the software and validate transactions, and the few developers with write access to the software repositories have privilege over the code, transparency enables some redistribution of power as discussions can be based on entirely public information.